Frequently Asked Questions (FAQ)

-Counseling Psychologists are employed in a variety of settings including college and university counseling centers; mental health agencies; academic settings, both in research and teaching; independent practice; health care settings and hospitals (e.g., Veterans' Administration); organizational consultant groups; industrial and business settings; and many others.
+Counseling psychologists are employed in a variety of settings including academic and research institutions, college and university counseling centers, mental health agencies, VA Medical Centers and military bases, private practice, health care settings and hospitals, organizational consultant groups, and industrial and business settings.

 The Society for Counseling Psychology (SCP; Division 17 of the American Psychological Association) represents and advocates for the field.
 The website of SCP has excellent resources to further explore the field of counseling psychology and what makes it unique (including the differences between counseling and clinical psychology).

 Is the UT Counseling Psychology Program a good fit for me?

 The UT Counseling Psychology Program is accredited by the American Psychological Association with a scientist-practitioner-advocate training model.
 This means we prepare students to be researchers, clinicians (i.e., therapists), and social justice advocates that bring about systemic change.
 While our graduates work in a variety of academic, research, and clinical settings, students admitted into our program can expect an emphasis on all three roles (researcher, clinician, and advocate).
 Therefore, students who are a good fit are those with previous research and interest in conducting original empirical studies, dedication to learning and providing competent and ethical clinical work, and engaging in systemic interventions aimed at bringing about social justice.

 Our program is informed by feminist, multicultural, and social justice principles and admitted students are expected to exhibit cultural humility and engage in ongoing self-reflection and critical multicultural education to prepare them to work with all clients and communities, regardless of age, disability status, gender identity, immigration status, nationality, race, religion, sexuality, social class, veteran status, or any other dimension of difference.